fwmechanic/k_edit/README.md

-K is my personal Win32 programmer's text editor, whose design is derived from Microsoft's "M" editor which was itself derived from the ["Z"](http://www.texteditors.org/cgi-bin/wiki.pl?Z) [editor](http://www.applios.com/z/z.html).
+K is my personal programmer's text editor, whose design is derived from Microsoft's "M" editor which was itself derived from the ["Z"](http://www.texteditors.org/cgi-bin/wiki.pl?Z) [editor](http://www.applios.com/z/z.html).

+K is a TUI app that runs on Win32 (Console) and Linux (ncurses) platforms, in 32- and 64-bit form.

 [Github has no markdown TOC feature; what a drag]